Claims against architects: the lowdown on protecting your profession with professional indemnity insurance

-As any architects will know, these types of breaches not only impact your client’s project, but can tarnish any professional respect you have gathered which could ultimately affect your whole profession.
+As any architect will know, these types of breaches not only impact your client’s project but can tarnish any professional respect you have gathered, which could ultimately affect your whole profession.

 Even the most skilful of architects have found themselves facing legal action for work they carried out.
 Frank Gehry, Pritzker Prize winner and architect of the MIT’s State Center in Massachusetts, faced a lawsuit after it leaked and grew mould due to sealant failure.
 Cornell University sued the architecture firm which designed the Johnson Museum Center, citing serious issues with humidity in the building which compromised the safety of the artwork held there.